Its-OK-Wakamatsu-san/PREVAC_TM13_TM14_Serial_module/README.md

   3. Libraries: PySerial

 ### Known issue
-  1. CRC8 [^2]: It is not possible to resolve the CRC8 code, so it can only receive frequency data.
+  1. CRC8 [^2]: It is not possible to resolve the CRC8 code for me, so it can only receive frequency data.

 ### Rerated Webpages
 [^1]: [PREVAC TM-13/TM-14](https://prevac.eu/product/thickness-monitors-tm13-tm14/)